RazorDevs/Deep-Aether/README.md

 # Credits

-The rights to this mod belong to The Aether Team and all its developers, and the devs of Team Razor, 345boneshoss, Aethyus, TunefulTurnip, and darksonic300.
+The credits to this mod belong to RazorDevs, 345boneshoss, Aethyus, TunefulTurnip, and darksonic300.
 Logo and background by Aethyus.
 Music rights go to Emile van Krieken.
 Also thanks to careful#4376 (discord name) for contributing art.

 # Former Members